collective/collective.xmpp.core/README.rst

     2011-09-01 14:45:48 INFO collective.xmpp.core XMPP admin client has authenticated succesfully.

-* After having run ``@@setup-xmpp``, logging-in to the Plone site with a user should also authenticate him with the XMPP server.
+* If your Plone user was succesfully registered on the XMPP server, logging-in to the Plone site with a user should also authenticate him with the XMPP server.
 This is indicated in the logs by:

   ::